 - Experimental data are relative pressures versus time: P1, P2 or DP = P1-P2. - Raw data: Raw data are experimental data.
 They cannot be edited or modified.
 From those data, a few corrections can be done such as offset and averaging.
 By clicking on the "pressure offsets" button the corresponding window is opened.
 Resulting calculation gives the corrected pressures. - Corrected pressures: can be directly loaded or calculated from raw data.
-These pressures can be edited and fitted (see section on Data editing).
+These pressures can be edited and fitted.
 These data are used for simulation and optimization.